 Introducing: American Forests

-We are committed to planting 100,000 trees through our multiyear agreement with American Forests.
-The oldest conservation organization in the United States, American Forests is committed to creating healthy forests from coast to coast.
-Our roots are in outdoor recreation, and we look forward to working with American Forests so everyone can benefit from the power of trees.
+We are pleased to report that through our multiyear agreement with American Forests we have planted 100,000 seedlings across six states and nine projects.
+American Forests is the oldest conservation organization in the United States, committed to creating healthy forests from coast to coast.
+Our roots are in outdoor recreation, and we were pleased to be able to work with American Forests so everyone can benefit from the power of trees.

 How It's Growing

-This past year, together with American Forests, 30,000 trees were planted in areas that had been identified as those in need of climate-smart reforesting.
-These trees, which were planted in Florida, Texas, and California, not only help combat climate change through carbon sequestration, but also ensure the habitats for so many threatened and endangered species remain intact.
+In three years, together with American Forests, 100,000 trees were planted in areas that had been identified as those in need of climate-smart reforesting.
+These trees, which were planted in Florida, Texas, Michigan, Hawaii and California, not only help combat climate change through carbon sequestration, but also ensure the habitats for so many threatened and endangered species remain intact.
 For example, in the Southeast, these reforesting efforts affect the habitats for gopher tortoises, red-cockaded woodpeckers, and indigo snakes, while reforesting in the Lower Rio Grande Valley helps to build up thornforests, a landscape type that is home to 530 species of birds, 300 species of butterfly, and 11 threatened and endangered species including Texas tortoises, jaguarundis, and ocelots.

 Acres